AdrianKubica/rest_api_rec/README.md

 If for some reasons advanced features of nginx are unnecessary you can also consider WhiteNoise for serving `Browsable API` static files.

-Also if you are bitbucket user you should consider to change TravisCI with Bitbucket Pipelines or CircleCI.
+Also if you are bitbucket user you should consider to change TravisCI for Bitbucket Pipelines or CircleCI.

 Questions:
 ----------